Ponca cfb0fcc680f97b3ab7288990161ce80053655869

 Computing derivatives

-Starting from v1.0, Ponca provides BasketDiff, a class to extend an existing Basket with differentiation tools.
+Ponca provides BasketDiff, a class to extend an existing Basket with differentiation tools.
 Given a specialized type TestPlane that performs covariance plane fitting (using Ponca::CovariancePlaneFit), and defined as follows:

-using TestPlane = Basket<Point, WeightFunc, CovariancePlaneFit>;
+using TestPlane = Basket<Point, NeighborFilter, CovariancePlaneFit>;

 BasketDiff allows to extend this type to compute its derivatives in space and/or scale: